Last Updated: April 2026 | Written for automation engineers and beginners learning PLC programming.

 Example 6 – Siemens TIA Portal Ladder Logic Format

 Siemens uses a slightly different notation in TIA Portal.
-Here is the same motor start/stop circuit in Siemens format:
+Here is the same motor start/stop circuit in Siemens format.
+For 12 more worked examples covering NO/NC contacts, output coils, Set/Reset latching, TON/TOF/TP timers, and CTU counters with Instance DBs, see our complete Siemens Ladder Logic Examples guide.

 | Siemens Tag | Type | Address | TIA Portal Symbol |